North Bend, Oregon: Climate

 The climate in North Bend and surrounds can be described as a very humid version of the Mediterranean climate or a dry-summer version of an oceanic climate.
 There is very little temperature variation throughout the year, with monthly means ranging from 46.4 F in December to 60.1 F in August, though on the rare occasions continental air masses penetrate they can be much more extreme, with the lowest on record being 17 F on December 21, 1990.
 Conversely, the record high is 96 F, set in July 1925.
 Cool breezes off the Pacific moderate the city's climate year round.
 Rain is abundant in winter, due to moist low pressure troughs from the Pacific Ocean.
 The city's annual rainfall is about 64.7 in, but totals are less than an inch in July and August.
 Fog often blankets the coastal fringe in summer due to the temperature gradient between the cool Pacific Ocean and the warm inland, which serves to keep temperatures markedly cooler than in Eugene or even Seattle.
 Snow almost never falls in the city, but can be heavy in the adjacent Oregon Coast Range.
 Nearby Cape Blanco is one of the windiest places on Earth, with gusts of 125 mph or more achieved during severe winter storms.
-Annually, the city sees 25 days that fail to reach 50 F and just 12 days with a temperature of freezing or lower.
+Annually, the city sees 25 days that fail to reach 50 F and just 12 days with a temperature at or below freezing.

 The most recent temperature numbers show North Bend to be the northernmost subtropical climate weather station in North America according to the Trewartha climate classification.
+This is despite the station being higher in latitude than Milwaukee, Wisconsin.
 There are now eight months averaging above 50 °F (10 °C.)